 For the new space, the company turned to the "convivial spirit" of the college canteen for inspiration, aiming to appeal to the student demographic walking through its doors.

 "Taking design cues from the convivial spirit of the college canteen, The Annex offers a one of a kind experience where students aged 19 and above can conveniently purchase and consume cannabis, as well as work and socialise," said Superette founder Drummond Munro.

 "This is a very student-friendly neighbourhood and we love the idea of servicing this demographic in a way that no one has yet – giving them something unique and unexpected," he told Dezeen.

 Full of entertaining colours and quirky objects, The Annex's floors are covered in green and white square tiles which match the awnings on the store's exterior.

-Marijuana products are displayed on lime green walls and shelves while contrasting splashes of tomato red was used for the stools and hanging pendant lights.
+Marijuana products are displayed on lime green walls and shelves while contrasting splashes of tomato red were used for the stools and hanging pendant lights.

 Superette is French for mini supermarket and all of the brand's shops take cues from retro-themed eateries like old school diners and bodegas.
 The Annex takes cues from an Italian deli.

 "We really loved the idea of opening a shop with an Italian deli aesthetic as it allows for a lot of fun and flexibility when it comes to merchandising, the customer journey and design props," said Munro.

 A deli counter at the back of the store contains an array of pre-rolled joints and different strains and strengths of cannabis, while stools designed to recall a canteen are positioned next to the windows.